-The law that governs divorce in Mexico is the Federal Civil Code and it is accompanied by the relevant State Codes of Civil Procedures that are largely similar but they can fifer from one state to another.
+The law that governs divorce in Mexico is the Federal Civil Code and it is accompanied by the relevant State Codes of Civil Procedures that are largely similar but they can differ from one state to another.
 In addition to these local laws, other provisions may prove relevant, as the case may be, including but not limited to the Migration Law.

 A civil marriage is the only one recognized by law in Mexico, therefore it can be dissolved under certain circumstances and provided that the parties are either Mexican residents or they have registered a marriage certificate issued in another country with the Mexican Civil Registry.